 - Patreon – it takes 10% transaction fees.
 Mostly used for recurring payments, memberships etc. You can also distribute your premium content to your fans.

 - Buymeacoffee – it charges 5% transaction fees.
-It’s best for accepting one-time donations as well as recurring donations.
+It’s best for accepting one-time donations.

 - Ko-fi.com – 0% transaction fees.
 You can only accept one-time donations on the free plan.

 - You can also use PayPal to establish a digital tip jar to earn from your work.